nextensio/agent/go/README.md

 5. Now if we click play on the studio, the app will get launched into the emulator

+6. We can also do a commmand line compile by saying "./gradlew assembleRelease" in the platforms/android directory

 ## Connector

 The connector is expected to run on one platform which is linux, and we will